Chennai City Gangsters: Development

 On 24 October 2023, actor Vaibhav who was then last seen in Buffoon (2022) announced his untitled project directed by the debutant duo brothers Vikram Rajeshwar and Arun Keshav and produced by Bobby Balachandran under BTG Universal headed by Dr. M. Manoj Beno.
 The film marks the first time collaboration of the brothers Vaibhav and Sunil Reddy sharing screenspace together and the film's director Vikram Rajeshwar who had earlier worked on advertisements was revealed to be the son of an acclaimed Tamil filmmaker and screenwriter K. Rajeshwar known for the classics Idhaya Thamarai (1990), Amaran (1992) and Kovilpatti Veeralakshmi (2003) as director and for Panneer Pushpangal (1981), Kadalora Kavithaigal (1986) and Seevalaperi Pandi (1994) as writer.

 Athulya Ravi was announced to play the female lead along with an ensemble cast including Anandaraj, Rajendran, John Vijay, Redin Kingsley and Ilavarasu in this romantic heist comedy film.
 Music composer D. Imman, editor Suresh A Prasad and cinematographer Tijo Tomy were chosen for the technical crew.

 Filming

 Principal photography began on 25 October 2023, and was planned in two schedules for 35 days and to wrap the filming by December with major portions being shot in places in and around Chennai.
 On 13 April 2024, the makers announced that the entire filming had been wrapped up.

 Music

 The music and background score is composed by D. Imman.
 The first single "Meyya Mummari" lyrical video was released on 21 August 2024 and the video song was released on 29 August 2024.
 The audio launch was held on 18 September 2024 in Chennai.
-The promo song "My Maima" was released on 21 September 2024, and had lyrics written by Super Subu and Ofro, with Ofro also singing along with Gaana Guna and Gaana Dharani.
+The promo song "My Maima" was released on 21 September 2024, and had lyrics written by Super Subu and Ofro, with Ofro also singing along with Gana Guna and Gaana Dharani.
 The third single "O Meri Jaan" was released on 24 October 2024.